trec-biogen/trec-biogen.github.io/content/docs/_index.md

 ## Datasets
 The latest PubMed baseline, question-answer pairs (Task A), and topics (Task B) will be available from the [TREC Active Participants Site](https://trec.nist.gov/act_part/act_part.html).
-The participant can use the [BioGen 2024 assessment](https://pages.nist.gov/trec-browser/trec33/biogen/data/) to develop their systems.
+The participants can use the [BioGen 2024 assessment](https://pages.nist.gov/trec-browser/trec33/biogen/data/) to develop their systems.

 ## Participation
 Please follow the TREC 2025 registration guidelines from their <a href="https://trec.nist.gov/cfp.html" target="_blank">Call for Participation</a>.